TwicPics/components/documentation/gatsby.md

 ### Lifecycle

-Passing a callback function to `onStateChange` gives access to the loading state of your image or video.
+For `TwicImg` and `TwicVideo` components, passing a callback function to `onStateChange` gives access to the loading state of your image or video.

 Here are the values the Component will emit ([see State Type definition](#state-type)) :